Glossary of Retirement

 Contracting Out

-The process whereby you forego entitlement to benefits from the Additional State Pension in return for lower National Insurance contributions, or your National Insurance contributions are redirected into your pension plan by the State.
+The historic process of giving up entitlement to the Additional State Pension in return for lower National Insurance contributions, with the difference redirected into your own pension.

 Conventional Annuity